-It is intended that the programme offered would encourage an attitude conducive to being involved in an active and healthy life style, also develop confidence, tolerance and an overall appreciation of their limitations and those of others, and the importance of being able to co-operate so as to get the best out of each and everyone.
+It is intended that the programme offered would encourage an attitude conducive to being involved in an active and healthy life style and also develop confidence, tolerance and an overall appreciation of their limitations and those of others, and the importance of being able to co-operate so as to get the best out of each and everyone.

-Along with demanding the highest standards of participation and levels of achievement the Department would be continually assessing other aspects of a pupil's progress.
+Along with demanding the highest standards of participation and levels of achievement, the Department would be continually assessing other aspects of a pupil’s progress.
 An ability to listen and learn, a commitment to improve standards, an application to tasks set, an ability to co-operate and work with others and personal organisation and hygiene are monitored and reported upon in terms of their attitude to knowledge, quality of work and development of knowledge throughout the year.

 The aims of the sports programme at the Oratory Preparatory School are outlined below:

 - To provide equal opportunities regardless of ability.

 - To develop hand/eye co-ordination.

 - Develop artistic and aesthetic appreciation through movement.